Doing when you don’t feel like doing

 How a guy can become a great man?

 Every great man had certain things he did daily that led to his greatness.

 While others wished to become great, these men were simply consistent in who they were, and they were consistent with their rules in life that became a habit.

 - They determined their goals and then reverse-engineered them to determine how to act to accomplish them (if you don’t do this you won’t know how to act to reach your goal) …

 - They woke up at a similar time and took physical fitness seriously…

 - They ALL read and read often and they scheduled their reading like it was an important meeting…

-There’s a reason why elite soldiers train so hard and, specifically, covering every possible situation they can.
-They’re not just training their bodies – they also are training their minds, develop self-discipline that becomes a habit.
+There’s a reason why elite soldiers train so hard and, specifically, cover every possible situation they can.
+They’re not just training their bodies – they also are training their minds, developing self-discipline that becomes a habit.
 They’re training because they know that a man does not rise to the occasion, he always falls back on his training.

 Start from small: develop useful habits.